sv-cover/cover-php/bulma_progress.md

     - [×] fotoboekreacties/\_comment.twig
 - [ ] [issue] No margin around dropdown in .buttons
     - [ ] agenda/index.twig
-- [ ] Why does a .number make form elements rounded?
+- [×] Why does a .number make form elements rounded?
+Bulma legacy, apparently.
+Don't use .number.
 - [ ] A table-responsive like element would be nice (or probably an .is-scrollable modifier)
     - [ ] signup/list_entries.twig
 - [ ] A is-truncated (white-space: nowrap; text-overflow: ellipsis;) would be nice.